apiaryio/api-elements/docs/migration.md

 #### Enumeration Element

 The layout of the enum element has been altered.
-The enumerations have been moved to an enumerations attribute of the element and the content represented the given value, like in other elements.
+The enumerations have been moved to an enumerations attribute of the element and the content now represents the given value.

 Enumerations themselves are an array of the possible enumerations.